What do you need to consider to ensure you have the foundations of a profitable website?

 When you set out to build a brand new website for your business then you fall into 3 general categories:

 Urban Attic Design can help you no matter your level of expertise.
-Even those that know exactly what they want always walk away with more ideas than they had when they started out.
+Even those that know exactly what they want always walk away with more and some different ideas than they had when they started out.

 There are 2 fundamental principles to work from when you set out to have a web site professionally designed:

 These are the basics; let’s go on to discuss the other main factors.

 Usability (or User Experience, UX for short) is the base for all design decisions that you will make!
 You would think that usability refers to how your web site will function and that is correct, however, have you considered how someone with a sight problem would access and use your site?
-Or how easy the site is to navigate?
+Or how easy the site is to navigate on a device?

-When you are planning your new web site design then try to consider every visitor type that may land on it.
-Although you won’t be able to cater for everyone, you can make sure that most people can use your site easily.
+When you are planning your new web design then try to consider every visitor type that may land on it.
+Although you won’t be able to cater for everyone, you can make sure that most people can use your site easily and with confidence.

 After colour scheme, navigation is the next area to focus on and a cornerstone of your site.
 Web sites live and die on how easy visitors find it to get from landing on your site, to achieving their goal – whether information or purchase.

 We would assume that any business that has a web site has it for the purposes of a revenue stream.
 This may be the linchpin of the business, or be in addition to your existing bricks and mortar shop.
 In either case you need to ensure your website is quick, clear and easy to explore.